Hire Kubernetes Developers

 An experienced Kubernetes developer should speak to disaster recovery tasks specific to Kubernetes, focusing on backup contents, solution resilience, recovery considerations, and appropriate monitoring levels.

 Regular backups must include the cluster’s configuration, application data, and system states.
-Any mention of popular tools, like Velero or Kasten, demonstrates a candidate’s specific experience in Kubernetes disaster planning.
+Any mention of popular tools, like Velero or Kasten, demonstrates a candidate’s specific experience in disaster planning.

 Resilient architecture focuses on high availability, redundancy, and failover capabilities to minimize service disruptions.
 Candidates should equate a well-designed and resilient architecture with application availability.